Muzamil1310/Rule-Engine-with-AST/README.md

 Then if you are using VS Code then locate your folder where you extracted it

-After Selecting the folder go to the terminal and give this command in the terminal: npm install
+After Selecting the folder go to the terminal and give this command in the terminal: npm install(optional)

 And then give the command: cd client
 And then give the command: node server.js